Imagine that you’re balancing a chaotic day, answering emails, planning your next big project, and trying to remember if you’ve fed the dog.

 Task automation

-A capable AI agent assistant can autonomously manage repetitive tasks like scheduling appointments, updating records, or sending reminders.
+A capable AI agent assistant can autonomously manage repetitive tasks like scheduling appointments or sending reminders.

 Multi-channel integration